-||1% of the total market value of the property||5%|
+|Bangalore||1% of the total market value of the property||5%|

-||1% of the total market value of sale deed plus Rs.100 pasting charge||
+|Delhi||1% of the total market value of sale deed plus Rs.100 pasting charge||

-||1% of the total market or agreement value of the property or Rs.30,000 whichever is lesser.
+|Chennai||1% of the total market value of the property||1%|

-||1% of the total market value of the property
+||1% which is applicable only when the value of the property exceeds Rs.40 lakh|

-Property registration fees varies from one state to another.
+Property registration fees vary from one state to another.
 It also depends on whose name the property is going to be registered.
 The state government gives a discount on the registration fees for women and senior citizens.

 Property registration fees are calculated on the market value of your property.
 If case you have both the market value and the agreement value of the property, whichever is higher will be charged.